clranc/micropython-mfrc522/README.md

 | cs        | 16           | "GP14"         |Labeled SDA on most RFID-RC522 boards |

 Note for the hardware spi on the esp8266 the sck, mosi, and miso pins don't need to be specified for initalization, only spiblk needs to be set to 1.
-In software mode they will need to be specified and spblk can be left unset.
+In software mode they will need to be specified and spiblk can be left unset.

-Now enter the REPL you could run one of the two exmaples:
+Now enter the REPL you could run one of the two examples:

 For detecting, authenticating and reading from a card: